 Over the past few years, the concept of trigger warnings in course materials has caused serious debates in higher academia.
-While some leaders are in favor of providing a space where students can be themselves without criticism or judgement, and approve of providing trigger warnings for potentially traumatizing subject matter, others argue that creating safe spaces can stifle classroom debate and prevent students from grappling with difficult concepts.
+While some leaders are in favor of providing a space where students can be themselves without criticism or judgment, and approve of providing trigger warnings for the potentially traumatizing subject matter, others argue that creating safe spaces can stifle classroom debate and prevent students from grappling with difficult concepts.

 The crux of the debate stemmed from a recent letter addressed to an incoming freshman class at the University of Chicago, written by the dean of students, John Ellison.
 Ellison argued that students should not expect trigger warnings in their classes at the college.

 “Our commitment to academic freedom means that we do not support so-called ‘trigger warnings,'” Ellison wrote.
 “We do not cancel invited speakers because their topics might prove controversial, and we do not condone the creation of intellectual ‘safe spaces’ where individuals can retreat from ideas and perspectives at odds with their own.”1